The Seventh Fetter

 As a result of no longer believing there are actual “things” which exist, nor space in which anything could exist, life looks very different, and at first can be a bit shocking or even alarming.
 Once this becomes the “new normal”, though, we get used to no longer believing we live in a tangible, “real” world.
 Experience doesn't go blank, nor does what we see squish together into an unrecognizable mess.
 Rather, we come to understand that our mental interpretations such as “a book on the table over there” or “a thought about tonight’s dinner” are just that: interpretations, just as they always have been.
 Life goes on just fine without the added layer of “somethingness” being superimposed onto everything.

 A side-effect of this shift is that, because our belief in all perceptual infrastructure has fallen away, we can no longer access the formless state or spheres as a meditative “state”, because there are no corresponding beliefs to temporarily set aside.
-For example, rather than temporarily getting into a temporary state where there is no such thing as finite space, we can simply and immediately notice this fact.
+For example, rather than temporarily getting into a temporary state where there is no such thing as finite space, we can simply and immediately notice this fact in everyday life.

-Another side effect is that, without the notion of space (or time) in which "things" rise and fall, the concept of impermanence no longer makes any sense.
+Another side effect is that, without the notion of space (or time) in which "things" rise and fall, the concept of impermanence no longer has any meaning except at the conventional level.
 Rather than waking up to something like impermanence, we wake up from the belief in impermanence as the mutually-defined opposite of the permanence we wish we could have or find.
 More generally, the illusion that any concept could have an element of truth falls away at this juncture, in that while concepts arise just as they always have, they are no longer assumed to point to anything real or true.

 Elsewhere in the Buddhist tradition, the seventh Mahayana stage (bhumi) is typically translated as “going (far) away”, and leaving behind all previous notions of what and who is real and happening.
 If one reads the so-called "Perfection of Wisdom" canonical literature which describes the bhumis, the description of the experience of the seventh bhumi is exactly that of the seventh fetter.
 Thus, it is here that these two “path descriptions”, the fetters and the bhumis, more closely and obviously converge.
 Among other things, we can now more fully understand the vow of the beginner who aspires to fully awaken (a bodhisattva), where one commits to help all beings awaken even though there are no “beings” to help.
 Though an enigmatic undertaking at first, this vow no longer has any cognitive dissonance: “as things don’t exist, so they exist” becomes a more or less accurate description of what is simply happening.